My cruelty-free waste-free hassle-free beauty routine

 If I do deep condition (I don’t often), I rub coconut oil into my hair (starting to see a pattern here?) and tie it up for about 30 mins to soak in the moisture.
 Then, I wash it out using the baking soda mix I mentioned earlier.

 I literally just use a bar of soap.
-Or water – it’s an astringent, meaning it tighten pores, make skin smoother and clears away dirt and grime.
+Or water – it’s an astringent, meaning it tighten pores, makes skin smoother and clears away dirt and grime.
 Make sure the soap doesn’t come in plastic and is made from natural ingredients.
 If at a festival, coconut oil is a great cleanser and moisturises at the same time.

 This varies depending on what I have, but the base is always baking soda (again, I use this for everything, including cleaning) and essential oils (usually a lot of peppermint and a bit of lemon).
 Sometimes I add clay if I happen to have it in the house, and sometimes I add activated charcoal which draws out toxins and actually whitens your teeth!